GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### CONTENT PROVIDERS

-* **Describe content providers**</br>
+* **What is a content providers and what is it typically used for?**</br>
   * A ContentProvider provides data from one application to another, when requested.
 It manages access to a structured set of data.
 It provides mechanisms for defining data security.
 ContentProvider is the standard interface that connects data in one process with code running in another process.</br>

   * When you want to access data in a **ContentProvider**, you must instead use the ContentResolver object in your application’s Context to communicate with the provider as a client.
-The provider object receives data requests from clients, performs the requested action, and returns the results.</
+The provider object receives data requests from clients, performs the requested action, and returns the results.

+  * ContentProvider is mainly used for access data from one application to another application.
+For example by using ContentProvider we can get phone contacts,call log from phone to our own application in android. we can also access data which are stored in (sqlite)databases.

   [Learn more here](http://developer.android.com/guide/topics/providers/content-providers.html)